 As of June 2009, natalizumab was approved in over 40 countries for the treatment of RRMS in patients who have an inadequate response to or are unable to tolerate another MS medication.
 It is also approved by the US Food and Drug Administration (FDA) in adult patients with moderately to severely active Crohn's disease.
-By the end of September 2009, around 60,700 patients had been treated with natalizumab in the post-marketing setting.38 An overview of postmarketing data from natalizumab patient registries and treated cohorts around the world, including effects on relapse rates and disability progression, is given in Table 2.
-These 'real-world' data show that, generally, patients being treated in the clinic are slightly older and have longer disease duration, higher EDSS and higher baseline ARR than patients recruited into clinical trials.
-Despite these baseline differences, patients treated with natalizumab in clinical practice showed stabilisation of disability and attenuation of
+As of November 2009, over 60,000 patients had been treated with natalizumab in the post-marketing setting.
+An overview of postmarketing data from natalizumab patient registries and treated cohorts around the world, including effects on relapse rates and disability progression, is given in Table 2.
+These 'real-world' data show that, generally, patients being treated in the clinic are slightly older and have longer disease durations, higher EDSS, and higher baseline ARR than patients recruited into clinical trials.
+Despite these baseline differences, patients treated with natalizumab in clinical practice showed stabilization of disability and attenuation of disease activity, which was comparable to observations in clinical trials.
+The proportion of patients discontinuing natalizumab treatment were similar across all four studies (8.2-15%), and the safety profile us neurology 75